egmontmika/egmontmika.com/content/blog/ready-to-engage.md

 - Ready to give hope
 - Ready to trust

-Probably,  nothing of all that is quite natural for anyone of us.
+Probably,  nothing of all that is quite natural to anyone of us.
 Yet, we can work on it.
 Day by day, week after week.
 Sooner or later, this attitude will become so much part of your personality you don’t need to remind yourself.